 3. You Have Diabetes (or another neurological condition).

 happens when there is a lack of bladder control due to a brain, spinal cord or nerve problem.
 This can be caused by a number of conditions, such as diabetes, MS, Parkinson’s disease, or spinal cord injury.
 Treatment options vary depending on your symptoms, but they do exist and should be seen to.

 4. An Obstruction In Your Urinary Tract.

 Again, this is most often caused by an enlarged prostate in men, but can also be due to a blood clots, tumors, bladder stones, or even scarring of the urethra caused by injury or surgery.
 Blockage can cause urine to build up, leading to trouble urinating, leakage, and even distended bladder.

 While what you eat or drink may not directly cause bladder leaks, if you’re already to prone to them, certain things you consume can make your symptoms worse.
 Excessive alcohol, certain medications, and caffeine all act as diuretics and can cause you to need to use the restroom more often.
 Other foods, like citrus foods, artificial sweeteners, and citrus foods can irritate the bladder, causing an increase need to go to the bathroom.
 This, combined with an existing bladder problem can lead to more leaks.

 Men can sometimes have a difficult time speaking up about bladder issues, even to their doctor.
 And initial treatment options, such as using adult absorbent products, can seem foreign and uncomfortable.
 But living with incontinence is no way to live, especially with so many treatment options available to you.
 If you struggle with #bladderleakage, learn more about your condition, and talk to your doctor about the options that exist for you so that you can continue to live the life you want.

 Need help finding a physician who treats incontinence?
-Use our Find A Specialist Tool!
+Use our Doctor Finder Tool!